Tiny Adversarial Mulit-Objective Oneshot Neural Architecture Search: Experimental Result and Analysis

 \subsection{\textbf{The Model Size}}

 Table. \ref{tab:model_size_effect} shows that the adversarial performance of model may not be closely correlated with the model size, which is inconsistent with the conclusion in \cite{madry:madry2017towards}.
 When comparing $S_{8/255}^{2}$ with our baseline model $S_{8/255}^{10}$, the subnet model size drops by 3.751$\%$ but the clean accuracy and adversarial accuracy in $P_{8/255}^{10}$, $P_{6/255}^{10}$, $P_{4/255}^{10}$, $P_{2/255}^{10}$ separately increase by 4.591\%, 2.642\%, 4.864\%, 5.838\%, 6.420\%.
 When comparing with the subnet of $S_{6/255}^{10}$ and $S_{8/255}^{10}$, we find that the best subnet size drops by 3.640\%, but the clean accuracy and the adversarial accuracy in $P_{6/255}^{10}$, $P_{4/255}^{10}$, $P_{2/255}^{10}$ separately increase by 7.447\%, 1.63\%, 5.338\%, 8.256\%.
-We can achieve the same result in Table. \ref{tab:model_size_effect_svhn}.
-So we think that the performace of subnet, including the clean accuracy and adversarial accuracy, has strong correlation with the training mode of its supernet but not the mode size of itself.
+So we think that the performance of subnet has strong correlation with the training mode of its supernet but not the mode size of itself.